TimScherr/KIT-GE-3-Cell-Segmentation-for-CTC/README.md

 - All models which begin with <tt>--models "model_prefix"</tt> will be evaluated and the best model will be selected and copied to *./models/best/"*
 - Some cell types are excluded for finding the best model evaluations with more than 1 cell type given (since they are quite different and the idea is to find a better model for the remaining cell types).
 - A list with metrics for each subset and cell type of each model can be found after the evaluation at *./models/best/.
+- Use release 2.1 for exact reproduction of our submission results with the downloaded models.
+We expect the OP_CSB scores to improve by up to 0.02 depending on the dataset after internal tests using the current code version (better neighbor distance normalization --> better training and less wrong splits, less smoothing in post-processing better --> better cell shapes).

 ### Examples
 Evaluate all models which begin with "Fluo-N2DL-HeLa_ST_01_model" (trained on subset "01", stored in *./models/all*) for multiple thresholds on subset "02":